new to shooting?

 A few things to know when you arrive.

-Your firearm should be cased and unloaded prior to entering the building.
-Once you arrive at our facility you will need to check in via our counter.
 You will be asked to provide your identification and complete our registration process.
 A member of our team will assign you a lane and help you with anything else you may need to rent or purchase.

 Notify our team that you are new or newer to shooting so they can inform our Range Safety Officers (RSO).
 Informing our RSOs will ensure that someone stays close to you during your range experience, should you need assistance.